 In the New Testament the first four books are the Gospels, the four accounts of Christ’s life and ministry.
 Acts is the historical overview of the first three decades of the Church, ending its account in about 60-62 A.D.

-The remainder of the New Testament, except for the book of Revelation is a series of letters written by various church leaders to churches and individuals meant to be circulated to others within the church.
+The rest of the New Testament, except for the book of Revelation is a series of letters written by various church leaders to churches and individuals meant to be circulated to others within the church.
 They’re not in chronological order, but are grouped by author.
 Romans through Philemon, and possibly Hebrews, were written by the Apostle Paul.
 Romans was written about 56 A.D. before his imprisonment and journey to Rome.

 The Joy of Christian Fellowship